ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 below.
 To assign cluster identity to each cell in the MERFISH dataset, we mapped the MERFISH cells to the scRNA-seq reference taxonomy.

-__Preprocessing__

-* _Section reconstruction_---Alignment of MERFISH data into a 3D atlas space
-  requires an estimation of anatomical structure within the data.
-For each section, this anatomic reference image was created by aggregating the number of detected genetic markers (across all probes) within each pixel of a $10 \mu m \times 10 \mu m^2$ grid to match the resolution of the $10 \mu m$ AllenCCFv3 atlas.
-These reference image sections are then coarsely reoriented and aligned across sections using manual annotations of the most dorsal and ventral points of the midline.
-The procedure produces an anatomic image stack that serves as an initialization for further global mappings into the AllenCCFv3.

-* _Corresponding labels_---Mapping the MERFISH data into the AllenCCFv3 requires
-  us to establish correspondence between the MERFISH and AllenCCFv3 anatomy.
-  Intensity-based features in MERFISH data are not apparent enough to establish this correspondence, so we need to generate direct corresponding anatomical labeling of both images.
-These labels are already available as part of the AllenCCFv3, thus the main challenge is deriving analogous labels from the spatial transcriptomic maps of the MERFISH data.
-To generate these labels, an we assigned each cell from the scRNA-seq dataset to one of these major
-  regions: cerebellum, CTXsp, hindbrain, HPF, hypothalamus, isocortex, LSX, midbrain, OLF, PAL, sAMY, STRd, STRv, thalamus and hindbrain.
-A label map of each section was generated for each region by aggregating the cells assigned to that region within a $10 \mu m \times 10 \mu m^2$ grid.
-The same approach was used to generate more fine grained region specific landmarks (i.e. cortical layers, habenula, IC).
-Unlike the broad labels which cover the entirety of the section these regions are highly specific to certain parts of the section.
-Once cells in the MERFISH data are labeled, morphological dilation is used to provide full regional labels for alignment into the AllenCCFv3.

-* _Section matching_---Since the MERFISH data is acquired as sections, its 3D
-  orientation may not be fulling accounted for during the reconstruction step, due to the cutting angle.
-This can lead to obliqueness artifacts in the section where certain structures can appear to be larger or smaller, or outright missing from the section.
-To address this, we first use a global alignment to match the orientations of the MERFISH sections to the atlas space.
-In our pipeline, this section matching is performed in the reverse direction by performing a global affine transformation of the AllenCCFv3 into the MERFISH data space, and then resample digital sections from the AllenCCFv3 to match each MERFISH section.
-This approach limits the overall transformation that is applied to the MERFISH data, and, since the AllenCCFv3 is densely sampled, it also reduces in-plane artifacts that result from missing sections or undefined spacing in the MERFISH data.

-__Evaluation__

-Alignment of the MERFISH data into the AllenCCFv3 was qualitatively assessed by an expert anatomist at each iteration of the registration using known correspondence of gene markers and their associations with the AllenCCFv3.
+__Evaluation.__ Alignment of the MERFISH data into the AllenCCFv3 was qualitatively assessed by an expert anatomist at each iteration of the registration using known correspondence of gene markers and their associations with the AllenCCFv3.
 As previously reported [@Yao:2023aa], further assessment of the alignment showed that of the 554 terminal regions (GM only) in the AllenCCFv3, only seven small subregions were missed from the MERFISH dataset: frontal pole, layer 1 (FRP1), FRP2/3, FRP5, accessory olfactory bulb, glomerular layer (AOBgl), accessory olfactory bulb, granular layer (AOBgr), accessory olfactory bulb, mitral layer (AOBmi) and accessory supraoptic group (ASO).

 <!--
 ## Template building